 Sheet metal fabrication is the process of creating parts, structures, or components from sheets of metal.
 Metal fabrication uses processes like cutting, forming, bending, machining, and assembling to create these parts.
 Sheet metal parts created in high volume production runs are more cost-effective than small runs.
 The steps from a raw piece of metal to shipping a finished commercial product are: cutting, forming, finishing, and assembling.

 CNC forming is the process of turning sheet metal into three-dimensional parts by exerting applied force.
-Forming may processes like press braking or angle rolling.
+Forming may processes like press braking or power rolling.

 Microform Precision provides welding and metal fabrication for Sacramento and Northern California.
 MIG, TIG, and spot welding available.